 - Down doesn’t do well in wet conditions

-Best Overall Down Jacket #2: Arc’teryx Cerium LT Hoody
+Best Overall Jacket #2: Arc’teryx Cerium LT Hoody

 I am a big fan of Arc’teryx gear.
 They lead the pack in many gear categories and generally speaking, you can’t go wrong with a down jacket made by them.

-The Cerium LT Hoody is my favorite down jacket Arc’teryx makes, and has earned it 2nd place on my best down jackets list.
+The Cerium LT Hoody is my favorite down jacket Arc’teryx makes, and has earned it 2nd place on this list of down jackets.

 The Cerium LT Hoody features an ultra-sleek design and powerful warmth in an ultralight package.
 850-fill-power down is the amazing formula that keeps you cozy in cold weather.
 Weighing only 10.9 ounces, the Cerium LT Hoody packs down to next to nothing.

 An interesting new feature is that Arc’teryx added Coreloft synthetic insulation in the areas likely to become damp and wet.
 This means the previously vulnerable down has been replaced with a synthetic that holds up much better against moisture.

 The use of synthetic down material in the Arc’teryx Cerium LT means it can hold up better in wet conditions than most of the other jackets on my list.

 The Arc’teryx Cerium LT wins big on attractiveness too.
 From city to sea to summit you’ll be flush with style points.
 Bear in mind that most Arc’teryx products tend to have a slim fit.
 If not for the Patagonia Down Sweater, the Arc’teryx Cerium LT would certainly be at the top of my list.

 Check out the women’s Arc’teryx Cerium LT Hoodie.

 - Some people have experienced the seams leaking feathers, which makes me question the durability.